meonkeys/the-mesos-book/README.md

 use for translating.
 If you want to change, for example, `Makefile`, use an otherwise unmodified fork of the original English repository.

-# Why pandoc markdown?
+# Why Pandoc?

+Why use Pandoc Markdown for the book source code?

 * Less features than, for instance, LaTeX, but way simpler.
-* Allows for easy creation of beautiful ebooks.
+* Allows for easy creation of beautiful, fun-to-read ebooks.

+# More resources

+This book doesn't completely document Mesos.

+* For source-level details, see the API documentation.
+* For more fluid/collaborative documents, see the wiki.